dapr/docs/daprdocs/content/en/getting-started/configure-redis.md

      value: redis-master.default.svc.cluster.local:6379
    ```

-4. Next, we'll get our Redis password using a `secretKeyRef` to a Kubernetes secret that has been configured into your cluster when Redis was installed.
+4. Next, get the Redis password using a `secretKeyRef` to a Kubernetes secret that has been configured into your cluster when Redis was installed.
 You can see the name of the secret key with `kubectl describe secret redis`

 Add `redis` with the key `redis-password` as the `redisPassword` secretKeyRef in your [redis.yaml](#configuration) file.
 For example: